 A lecture-discussion course that juxtaposes the experience of two or more U.S. ethnic groups and examines their relationship with the dominant culture.
 Students will analyze a variety of texts representing the history of ethnicity in this country.
 Topics will vary.
+(Crosslisted with LTEN 178.)

-170. Origins of the Atlantic World, c.
+170A.
+Origins of the Atlantic World, c.
 1450-1650 (4)